stressboi/splunk_wineventcode_secanalysis/README.md

 If you want a .spl version of this look in the root of this repo - removed temporarily but will put it back soon!

 05-17-21: Added Defender event codes to lookup; fixed readme format.
+Thank you Drew Church!

 01-27-21: Fixed lookup link to ACSC guidance.